KayiLeung/mapStatesToPost/README.md

   }
 ```

-- PROBLEM: Using AWS and the MongoDB server to upload photos
+CHALLENGE: Using AWS and the MongoDB server to upload photos

 SOLUTION: SOLUTION HERE